 Submission to God Is a Basic Lesson in Gaining the Truth

 If you wish to submit to God in your faith, knowing yourself is extremely important.
 Without knowing yourself, you will be unable to cast off your corrupt disposition.
-Entry into life begins with self-knowledge.
+Life entry begins with self-knowledge.
 If you display some corruption or do things that are disgusting or hurtful to God, if you do idiotic things, then you have to reflect on yourself afterward.
 How can reflection help you cast off corruption?
 Those who practice the truth consider this: “These things that happened really exposed me.
 I have a corrupt disposition, and I have to accept the judgment and chastisement of God’s words to cast it off.
 It’s great that God has exposed my corrupt disposition through this situation.
 No matter what other people think of me or how they treat me, I have to seek the truth, understand God’s will, and know what to do to practice the truth.”
 This is the right attitude, and it is an attitude of practicing the truth and obeying God.
 Faith in God requires accepting the truth—that’s the correct attitude.
 Those who do not accept the truth look for excuses and reasons when issues arise, pushing responsibility off onto someone else.
 They always complain about other people not treating them well, not thinking of them or caring for them.
 They find all sorts of rationales.
 What is the point of finding all of these reasons?
 Can it replace your practice of the truth?
 Can it replace your submission to God?
 No, it can’t.
 That is to say, no matter what sort of reasoning you have, even if you have grievances greater than the sky itself, if you don’t accept the truth then you are done for.
 God wants to see what your attitude is, especially regarding matters of putting the truth into practice.
 Is your complaining of any use?
 Can your complaints resolve the issue of a corrupt disposition?
 If you were to complain and feel yourself justified, what would that say about you?
 Would you have gained the truth?
 Would God approve of you?
 If God says, “You’re not someone who practices the truth, so get out of the way.
 I’m sick of you,” then aren’t you done for?
 God saying “I’m sick of you” would expose you and designate you.
 Why would God designate you?
 Because you don’t accept the truth; you don’t accept God’s orchestrations and His sovereignty.
 You’re always looking for external reasons, always putting things on other people.
 God sees you as lacking sense and love for the truth; as being unreasonable, willful, and untamable.
 You have to be set aside and ignored so that you can give it some thought.
 The point of having you listen to sermons and fellowship on the truth is so that you can understand the truth, resolve your problems, and cast off your corruption.
 Is the truth something for you to prattle on about?
 Is it something for you to give lip service to, and then be done with?
 Is understanding the truth supposed to act as a spiritual anchor to make up for the emptiness in your soul?
 No, it is not for you to use for this purpose.
 The truth is there so that you can resolve your corrupt dispositions.
 It is to give you a path, and when you encounter issues you can live by these truths, and take the proper path in life.
 Once you have understood the truth, you will no longer act based on your naturalness, your corruption, or those things in your satanic education.
 You will no longer live by satanic logic or philosophies for living.
 Instead, you will live by the truth, you will act by the truth.
 Only this can satisfy God’s will.
 Some people say: “I haven’t been a believer for very long.
 I don’t have much experience.
 I don’t understand the truth, and my stature is small.
 So, I can’t practice the truth.”
 These are actually just factual excuses.
 Even if your stature is small, there are truths that are not beyond you.
 You should practice just as much as you understand; you should implement just as much as you are capable of.
 If you don’t even practice the truths you understand, there is a problem there.
 No matter how long or short your time as a believer has been, as long as you’ve been listening to sermons for a few years, you will understand some of the truth.
 If you know plenty of truths but don’t put any of them into practice, that will condemn you.
 What an attitude of submitting to the truth is, what submitting to the truth is, how to submit to the truth, how to submit to God’s orchestrations, and what attitude people should have—if you know these things, you should put them into practice.
 No matter what happens, you have to learn how to practice the truth and behave with principle.
 If you don’t practice the truth, then the truth is meaningless to you; it is nothing but doctrine, a slogan in your mouth.
 You will not have reality until you are able to put the truth into practice; only then can the truth become your life.
 When things happen and you go by your preference—thinking that this person is mistaken, that person is wrong, always seeing yourself as right and disagreeing with others no matter what they say—then is it possible that you’re blameless and without corruption?
 That’s called being arrogant and self-righteous, and it is a more seriously corrupt disposition.

 How can a corrupt disposition be resolved?
 The first step is to see if you can submit to God’s orchestrations and arrangements; if you can submit to the various situations that God sets up for you.
 In peaceful times, you don’t have any notions toward God and you don’t show an obvious corrupt disposition.
 So you feel that you’re not so bad, and that you’re someone who is able to obey God.
 But when something happens, your heart is stirred, and you have your own thoughts and ideas.
 Especially when you’re able to suffer and pay a price in your duty, you feel that you’re someone who loves God, so when you’re dealt with unexpectedly and someone says you are willful and unprincipled in your duty, will you be able to accept that?
 (It’s not easy to accept.)
 What do you do if it’s not easy to accept?
 How can you achieve acceptance and submission?
 There are a few principles of practice here.
 First, you have to reflect on yourself, and let go of your own thoughts and reasoning to seek the truth.
 You should understand that your own thoughts and reasoning don’t necessarily align with the truth.
 If you possess reason, you should first listen to what others have to say and then give it careful thought.
 If their input lines up with the truth, you should accept it—this is what a person with reason should do.
 If you always believe that your own thinking is correct and you cling to your own perspective, and do not accept what others say, no matter how right they are or how much what they say aligns with the truth, then you are being rebellious and unreasonable.
 The reason of a created being is to submit to the truth, to submit to God’s words, to submit to God’s orchestrations and arrangements, to submit to all that comes from God, and to submit to the work arrangements of God’s house.
 In performing your duty, you must seek what God requires and what His house has arranged.
 Once you know those things, you can act as God requires.
 These are the principles of practice.
 First, you must submit.
 This is what a created being should do.
 Often, when people are unable to submit, it is because they have their own reasoning, excuses, and pretexts.
 They are very unlikely to submit with such reasoning.
 What can be done in that case?
 First, let go of your own reasoning and excuses, and act according to the requirements of God’s house.
 Once you have practiced that for a time, you’ll find that when you do your duty according to the truth principles, you become more and more effective in your duty.
 You become certain, in your soul, that this is obeying God, and your obedience becomes increasingly pure.
 But, if you always cling to your own notions and imaginings, if you are unable to submit to God’s orchestrations and arrangements, if you are always oppositional with God and go against Him, then that is rebellion.
 That is a corrupt disposition.
 And even if you don’t commit any obvious evil, you still won’t have submitted in the slightest, and you will lack any bit of the truth reality.